 Well, in this short article I will explain to you my process on how to make them.

 Step 1: Arrange Basic Materials Needed

-- You’ll need to obtain a few live adult microworms to start your culture.
+- You’ll need to get a few live adult micro worms to initiate your culture.

 - Plastic container or jar with a tight lid